myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/containerization.md

 This leads us to Singularity, a containerization solution specifically designed for HPC and scientific computing.
 Singularity addresses the security and resource management issues posed by Docker in HPC settings.
 A significant advantage of Singularity is its ability to convert Docker images to Singularity format, enabling users to leverage Docker's vast repository of containers within HPC environments safely and efficiently.

 PyTorch, one of the most popular deep learning frameworks, provide official Docker images in their [Docker Hub](https://hub.docker.com/r/pytorch/pytorch).
-These images can be converted to Singularity format and used on HPC clusters.
-This is a powerful feature that allows researchers to develop and test their models on local machines using Docker and then deploy them on HPC clusters using Singularity.
+These images can be converted to Singularity format and used on AI clusters.
+This is a powerful feature that allows researchers to develop and test their models on local machines using Docker and then deploy them on AI clusters using Singularity.

-Here is a simple step by step guideline to convert pytorch's official Docker image to Singularity format and use it on HPC clusters:
+Here is a simple step by step guideline to convert pytorch's official Docker image to Singularity format and use it on AI clusters:

-1. Login to the HPC cluster (on VPN):
+1. Login to the AI cluster (on VPN):

 ```bash
 ssh <username>@login.rc.fas.harvard.edu